owldance/hootNAS/documentation/getstarted.md

 `http://<IP address>` and can perform a basic setup of the storage, when done a placeholder for the management app is displayed.
 The API is implemented in so far as it can be called from the webserver and perform basic operations related to the storage setup.
-The storage setup has been tested with two mirror vdevs each two disks, no compression or encryption.

 ## Prepare your development environment